Horizontal Gaze Nystagmus

 Officers often make mistakes when administering the HGN including:

-If any of these mistakes were made during the administration of the HGN exercise, the test and the results of the test are not reliable.
+If any of these mistakes were made during the administration of the HGN exercise, the test and its results are not reliable.
 In other words, the officer must administer HGN in accordance with NHTSA requirements and protocol.

 Motions to Exclude or Suppress HGN Testimony

-The courts have found that opinion testimony about HGN constitutes scientific evidence and therefore requires a qualified expert witness and should not be admitted as lay observations of intoxication.
+The courts have found that opinion testimony about HGN constitutes scientific evidence.
+For this reason, such testimony requires a qualified expert witness and should not be admitted as lay observations of intoxication.

 In State v.
 Meador, 674 So.2d 826 (Fla.
-4th DCA 1996), the court excluded the HGN test evidence is required unless the traditional predicates of scientific evidence are satisfied.
+4th DCA 1996), the Florida Supreme Court explained why testimony about HGN should be excluded from trial unless the traditional predicates of scientific evidence are satisfied.

-When the defense attorney doesn’t make the proper objections, the courts have even allowed the officer to testify about the so-called Tharpe’s Equation which is a purely law enforcement created “formula” used to correlate a blood alcohol level based upon the angle of onset of the observed nystagmus (BAC = 50 – angle of onset).
-Even in those cases, the courts have found that the testimony is only allowed when there is a confirmatory blood, breath or urine test.
+When the defense attorney doesn’t make the proper objections, the courts have even allowed the officer to testify about the so-called Tharpe’s Equation, which is a purely law enforcement created “formula” used to correlate a blood alcohol level based upon the angle of onset of the observed nystagmus (BAC = 50 – angle of onset).
+Even in those cases, the courts have found that testimony is only allowed only in limited circumstances and only when there is a confirmatory blood, breath, or urine test.

 Additional Resources

 How to Challenge the Horizontal Gaze Nystagmus Test – Read an article published on the NCDD website concerning the horizontal gaze nystagmus test on how it works and how to exclude or challenge it.
-Learn why a majority of States view the Horizontal Gaze Nystagmus (HGN) test as scientific evidence.
+Learn why most States view the Horizontal Gaze Nystagmus (HGN) test as scientific evidence.